MozillaKNITOpenSource/UICAP/README.md

 ## Contributing

-You are encouraged to contribute to MozUI.
+You are encouraged to contribute to UICAP.
 To write a new plugin, just copy one of the existing ones (specially recommend "button") and modify the files.
 The code must be linted with scss-lint, except the `PropertySortOrder` which is ignored for a better code structure.

-###  Give your Ideas for MozUI
+###  Give your Ideas for UICAP

-To contribute in MozUI by giving your ideas please go through [here](https://github.com/MozillaKNITOpenSource/MozUI/issues/2)
+To contribute in UICAP by giving your ideas please go through [here](https://github.com/MozillaKNITOpenSource/MozUI/issues/2)

 # Authors